-If you want to lose weight, you should consider applying some of the tips below to your daily routine.
+If you want to lose weight, consider trying some tips below.
 Who knows, they might help you lose belly fat sooner rather than later.
-If you want to do the opposite, check out this article about how to gain weight fast.
+If you're going to do the opposite, check out this article about how to gain weight fast.

 1. Do HIIT/high-intensity workouts

-Why should you try HIIT (opens in new tab) workouts?
-For one, it improves metabolism and burns calories long after you finished with your daily HIIT session, making you a fat-torching machine that's on 24/7.
-The best thing about HIIT workouts is that they can be done anywhere using any sort of equipment: you can do a full body HIIT workout in the park or even follow the ultimate HIIT workout that uses your bodyweight only (and a skipping rope).
+Why should you try HIIT workouts?
+For one, it improves metabolism and burns calories long after you finish your daily HIIT session, making you a fat-torching machine.
+The best thing about HIIT workouts is that they can be done anywhere using any equipment: you can do a full-body HIIT workout in the park or even follow the ultimate HIIT workout that uses your body weight only (and a skipping rope).

-You can also have a HIIT sessions on a treadmill, elliptical trainer or rowing machine but even if you haven't got the best home gym setup, you can do HIIT with cheap fitness equipment still available to buy online.
-Try to do HIIT workouts in the morning: research reveals what is the best time for exercising for weight loss (opens in new tab).
+You can also have HIIT sessions on a treadmill, elliptical trainer or rowing machine, but even if you haven't got the best home gym setup, you can do HIIT with cheap fitness equipment still available to buy online.
+Try to do HIIT workouts in the morning: research reveals the best time for exercising for weight loss.

 2. Get down with the spice

-Eating moderately spicy food has lots of benefits and including spicier dishes in your diet can help boost metabolism too.
-Capsaicin, the chemical that gives chilli peppers their 'hot' taste, is said to help burn more calories and reduce the risk of obesity too.
-As a 2017 research (opens in new tab) cites, "epidemiological data revealed that the consumption of foods containing capsaicin was associated with a lower prevalence of obesity" and "dietary red pepper can suppress energy intake and modify macronutrient intake through appetite and satiety regulation".
+Eating moderately spicy food has many benefits, and including spicier dishes in your diet can also help boost metabolism.
+Capsaicin, the chemical that gives chilli peppers their 'hot' taste, is said to help burn more calories and reduce the risk of obesity.
+As a 2017 research cites, "epidemiological data revealed that the consumption of foods containing capsaicin was associated with a lower prevalence of obesity" and "dietary red pepper can suppress energy intake and modify macronutrient intake through appetite and satiety regulation".

 What does this all mean?
-Spicy food will help regulate your food intake by making you less hungry ("satiety regulation") and it will also help you burn more calories without any exercise.
-Granted, not many calories, but applying this small change alongside all the other lifestyle tweaks, you can effectively supercharge your metabolism in a sustainable way.
+Spicy food will help regulate your food intake by making you less hungry ("satiety regulation") and help you burn more calories without exercise.
+Granted, not many calories, but by applying this small change alongside all the other lifestyle tweaks, you can effectively supercharge your metabolism in a sustainable way.

 However, don't try to overdo the heat by eating spicy food all the time.
-As they say, "the dose makes the poison", and eating too much hot food can have an adverse effect on your digestive system.
+As they say, "the dose makes the poison", and overeating hot food can hurt your digestive system.

 3. Include more protein in your diet

-According to research (opens in new tab) cited by Healthline (opens in new tab), "protein causes the largest rise in TEF (thermic effect of food).
+According to research cited by Healthline, "protein causes the largest rise in TEF (thermic effect of food).
 It increases your metabolic rate by 15–30%, compared to 5–10% for carbs and 0–3% for fats."
-As Healthline explains, the "thermic effect of food caused by the extra calories required to digest, absorb and process the nutrients in your meal."
+Healthline explains that the "thermic effect of food is caused by the extra calories required to digest, absorb and process the nutrients in your meal."

-Since digesting protein takes more effort from your body, by eating more of it you will basically work out using your metabolic system (we might be exaggerating here).
-Protein is also essential for muscle repair and recovery, so if you are actively working out, it is recommended to take between 1.6-2 grams of protein per body kilogram per day.
+Since digesting protein takes more effort from your body, by eating more of it, you will work out using your metabolic system (we might be exaggerating here).
+Protein is also essential for muscle repair and recovery, so if you are actively working out, it is recommended to take between 1.6-2 grams of protein per body kilogram daily.

-You should source protein from a variety of food stuff like lean meat, nuts, green veg and eggs.
-Supplementing protein is also popular among athletes: protein powder shakes are probably the most convenient way to get your protein fix on the go but you can also have protein bars or jerky as well as post workout snack.
+You should source protein from various foodstuffs like lean meat, nuts, green veg and eggs.
+Supplementing protein is also popular among athletes: protein powder shakes are probably the most convenient way to get your protein fix on the go, but you can also have protein bars as a post-workout snack.

 4. Don't forget your micronutrients either

-As well as increasing your protein intake and reducing bad fats and carbs in your diet, you should also keep an eye out for a good balance of micronutrients, minerals and vitamins. as in the case protein, these micronutrients should be sourced from vegetables, fish, lean meat etc as the natural sources contain other beneficial substances as well, not just synthesised vitamins found in food supplements.
+As well as increasing your protein intake and reducing bad fats and carbs in your diet, you should also keep an eye out for a good balance of micronutrients, minerals and vitamins.
+In the case of protein, these micronutrients should be sourced from vegetables, fish, lean meat etc., as the natural sources contain other beneficial substances, not just synthesised vitamins found in food supplements.

-B vitamins have also been said to improve metabolism as they play an essential role in metabolising macronutrients efficiently.
-Good sources of B vitamins include legumes, eggs, lean meat and bananas
+B vitamins are also said to improve metabolism as they are essential in metabolising macronutrients efficiently.
+Good sources of B vitamins include legumes, eggs, lean meat and bananas.

-Everyone likes to sleep in every now and then and we are not suggesting you should wake up super early every day for no reason.
-Waking up and going to bed roughly at the same time can help your body build a routine which in turn will have a positive effect on your metabolism too.
+Everyone likes to sleep in occasionally, and we are not suggesting you wake up super early every day for no reason.
+Waking up and going to bed roughly at the same time can help your body build a routine which will positively affect your metabolism too.
 This is especially beneficial for people who otherwise like to hit the snooze button 20 times each morning until they can roll out of bed.

-Instead on going cold turkey and wake up much earlier on day one, try moving the wake up time a little bit earlier each day/week until you reached the preferred wake up time.
-Once you used to the new wake up time, your body will wake up automatically, even without setting an alarm.
+Instead of going cold turkey and waking up much earlier on day one, try moving the wake-up time a little earlier each day/week until you reach your preferred wake-up time.
+Once you are used to the new wake-up time, your body will wake up automatically, even without setting the alarm.

-Needless to say, eating healthier food stuff can also boost metabolism significantly: fibrous food and plenty of water is key to maintain a healthy gut microbiome.
+Needless to say, eating healthier foodstuff can also boost metabolism significantly: fibrous food and plenty of water are vital to maintaining a healthy gut microbiome.

 6. Try to be NEAT(er)

-This technique may have a very complicated-sounding name – Non-Exercise Activity Thermogenesis – and a vaguely annoying acronym – NEAT – but it's actually very simple.
-NEAT means adjusting how you live your day-to-day life, in order to be more active.
-You know when exercise experts say, 'Take the stairs, not the lift' and you think, 'Oh yes, good idea,' but then you don't do it?
-Well NEAT is actually doing things like that.
+This technique may have a very complicated-sounding name – Non-Exercise Activity Thermogenesis (NEAT) – but it couldn't be simpler.
+NEAT means adjusting how you live your day-to-day life to be more active.
+You know when exercise experts say, 'Take the stairs, not the lift', and you think, 'Oh yes, good idea,' but then you don't do it?
+Well, NEAT is actually doing things like that.

-Like a lot of great ways to get fit, NEAT is perfectly straightforward in principle, but it does require some effort on your part.
-However the great thing about NEAT for many people is that it specifically does not involve going to the gym or setting aside time for exercise.
-Although of course, it can also be used as one component of a healthy lifestyle, alongside gym, running, cycling, watching Joe Wicks, etc.
+Like many great ways to get fit, NEAT is straightforward in principle, but it requires some effort on your part.
+However, the great thing about NEAT for many people is that it does not involve going to the gym or setting aside time for exercise.
+Although, of course, it can also be used as one component of a healthy lifestyle, alongside the gym, running, cycling, watching Joe Wicks, etc.

 7. Drink coffee, green tea and more water